(Acute Angle-Closure Glaucoma; Single Angle-Closure Glaucoma)

 - Medications—Eye drops, pills, and sometimes even intravenous drugs are often administered to reduce intraocular pressure.

-- Surgery—Surgery (usually done by laser) may be used to stop or prevent an attack of angle-closure glaucoma.
+- Surgery—Surgery may be used to stop or prevent an attack of angle-closure glaucoma.
+This is usually done by laser.

 Glaucoma Research Foundation http://www.glaucoma.org/index.php